Timepk/WeaponLogg/README.md

 Screenshots are available in the `assets/screenshots/` folder.

 ## License
-This project is licensed under License.
+This project is licensed under (Custom) License.

 ## Author
 [Stephen Olaussen]
 //updated 05.10.2025